K3vin-Weng/Bookmarks/README.md

 ## How to Install and Use
 1. Download AutoHotkey if not installed.
 2. Download Python if not installed.
 3. Download the files in this repository in a single folder.
-4. The Python libraries needed are urrlib.request, beautifulsoup4, re and webbrowser.
+Note that the Python libraries needed are urrlib.request, beautifulsoup4, re and webbrowser.
-5. Start using by double clicking on the Copy_URL.ahk file.
+4. Start using by double clicking on the Copy_URL.ahk file.
 You can now press the two hotkeys whenever you want on online books.